Here are the six amazing space events still on deck for 2018

 This will begin a roughly two-year stay at Bennu for the spacecraft, while it performs its full array of science investigations.

-Canadian astronaut David Saint-Jacques will be taking his first flight into space in mid-November of this year, after being chosen by NASA to be part of Expedition 58/59 on board the International Space Station.
+Canadian astronaut David Saint-Jacques will be taking his first flight into space, which is now scheduled for December 19, after being chosen by NASA to be part of Expedition 58/59 on board the International Space Station.

 David Saint-Jacques.
 Credit: Canadian Space Agency